jmtayloruk/jmtayloruk.github.io/joining.md

 [More details here](https://www.findaphd.com/phds/project/cell-level-biophotonic-measurement-of-forces-in-living-moving-tissue/?p168272), or contact me for more info.

-Strong applicants from anywhere worldwide interested in these projects or other topics within my [research interests](/research/) can potentially be nominated for competitive scholarship funding (contact me urgently - deadline for completed formal application is 31st January at the latest) - see details in next sections below.

 #### Computational image reconstruction for dynamic biological samples

 New microscope designs developed by optical researchers are revolutionising biomedical research by providing rapid 3D+time imaging of live biological samples.